|« PreviousNext »|

 Under Scheduled Events, you can see the events associated with your Amazon EC2 instances and volumes.

-This section discusses tasks you can perform if your instance has a scheduled event.
-For all scheduled events, your course of action will differ depending on whether your instance’s root device volume is an Amazon EBS volume or an instance store volume.
+If your instance has a scheduled event, your course of action will depend on whether your instance’s root device volume is an Amazon EBS volume or an instance store volume.
 You can determine the root device type for an instance by checking the value of the Root device type field in the details pane on the Instances page.

 AWS may schedule instances for a reboot in order to perform tasks such as applying patches, upgrades, or maintenance to the underlying host.
 There are two types of reboot events: system reboot and instance reboot.
 During a system reboot, your instance and the hardware supporting your instance is rebooted.
 During an instance reboot, your instance is rebooted, but the hardware supporting your instance is not rebooted.
 You can find out which type of reboot event is scheduled for your instance by using the Amazon EC2 console.